David Beckham tells fans he's 'very interested' in Miami team

-MIAMI Retired England football star David Beckham told a live online Facebook event in London on Wednesday that he is "very interested" in launching a Major League Soccer team in Miami, appearing to confirm media reports he had chosen the Florida city over other destinations.
+MIAMI Oct 30 Retired England soccer star David Beckham told a live online Facebook event in London on Wednesday that he is "very interested" in launching a Major League Soccer team in Miami, appearing to confirm media reports he had chosen the Florida city over other destinations.

 Asked about the reports, Beckham did not deny the news, saying that he was "passionate" about becoming a team owner.